ejnguyen1/cse15L-lab-report/lab-report5.md

 ./chY.txt
 ./chZ.txt
 ```
-This time, fewer files are returned because there are fewer files in the current directory that are newer than `chW.txt`.
-This indicates that only a few files would be lower in the Github repository than `chW.txt`.
-The newer files are lower in the repository when listed on Github.
-This command is helpful for searching for something you know you made after a specific file.
+This time, fewer files are returned because there are fewer files in the current directory that are newer than `chW.txt`.nThis command is helpful for searching for something you know you made after a specific file.

 Source: https://www.javatpoint.com/linux-find
 ## find -size *size*